API-Labels/etiketo/spec.md

 Link labels are typed Web links.
 Their type is established through their name, which identifies link relation types in accordance with [RFC 8288 (Web Linking)](https://tools.ietf.org/html/rfc8288).
 In the same way as RFC 8288 allows links to have multiple targets, this is also allowed for etiketo link labels.

+A link label establishes one or more links of the specified link relation type.
+The value of link labels is either a single URI, which is represented by a single JSON string, or a set of URIs, which is represented by a JSON array of strings.
+An array containing a single string is equivalent to that single string without a containing array.

 ## API Value Label Type Registry